 I am frequently asked by email and in the comments section of recipe posts if a pressure cooker to prepare meals or bone broth is a safe way to cook food.

-I’m really glad to see that people are using their critical thinking skills and asking these types of questions instead of immediately jumping on the bandwagon of a more convenient technology without giving it a second thought.
+I’m really glad to see that people are using their critical thinking skills and asking these types of questions.
+This is far preferable to immediately jumping on the bandwagon of a more convenient technology without giving it a second thought.

-The equipment and method chosen to cook food definitely has the potential to impact not only the nutritional profile but also overall exposure to toxins.
+The equipment and method we choose to cook food definitely have the potential to impact not only the nutritional profile but also overall exposure to toxins.

 I’ve written before about the excessive EMF danger from induction cooking which is why I decided to pass on buying one despite the beneficial aspects of faster, more even cooking and a cooktop that doesn’t get too hot.

-I also never turn on my microwave even though I have a perfectly good one in my kitchen (they make a great airtight storage cabinet for baked goods though).
-This article details my reservations.
+I also never turn on my microwave oven even though I have a perfectly good one in my kitchen (they make a great airtight storage cabinet for baked goods though).

-Let’s take a look at both sides and see where we end up.
+Let’s take a look at both sides, pro and con.

 What is a Pressure Cooker?

-French physicist Denis Papin invented pressure cooking in 1679 when he discovered how to cook food faster by increasing pressure inside the pot.
-He accomplished this by mechanically sealing the lid which didn’t allow the steam to escape.
+French physicist Denis Papin invented pressure cooking in 1679.
+He discovered how to cook food faster by simply increasing pressure inside the pot.
+He accomplished this by mechanically sealing the lid.
+This prevented the steam from escaping during cooking.

-The result of increasing pressure is that water boils more slowly – in other words, it takes a higher temperature for steam to be created.
-Why is this important?
-Because water molecules are an essential component of all foods, so the higher boiling point of water inside a pressure cooker means the heat transfer through the food occurs more rapidly (the liquid water is hotter before it reaches a gaseous state at boiling point) thereby reducing cooking time.
+The result of increasing pressure is that water boils more slowly.
+In other words, it takes a higher temperature for steam to be created.
+This is important because water molecules are an essential component of all foods.
+Hence, the higher boiling point of water inside a pressure cooker means the heat transfer through the food occurs more rapidly.
+This reduces cooking time because the liquid water is hotter before it reaches a gaseous state at the boiling point.

 If this seems unnatural at first, it really isn’t.
-Water naturally boils at a lower temperature in the mountains (190 °F/ 88 °C) than at the beach (212 °F/ 100 °C) due to the reduced air pressure at high elevations.
-This is why mountaineers carry oxygen with them on particularly steep climbing expeditions because the air is sometimes too thin (i.e, low in pressure) to breathe.
+Water naturally boils at a lower temperature in the mountains (190 °F/ 88 °C) than at the beach (212 °F/ 100 °C).
+This is due to the reduced air pressure at high elevations.
+This is why mountaineers carry oxygen with them on particularly steep climbing expeditions.
+The air becomes thinner the higher up you go (i.e, lower in pressure).

 From a cooking perspective, food naturally takes longer to cook in a mountain lodge versus a beach house simply because the water molecules in the food don’t get as hot before turning to steam which slows down the heat transfer through the food.